unicode-org/message-format-wg/spec/README.md

 Later specification versions MAY make previously invalid messages valid.

+> [!NOTE]
+> For the purposes of a technical preview in LDML v45, the following stability
+> policy does not apply.
+> The working group expects that this policy will be enforced once
+> MessageFormat has completed its preview:
+>
+> ---
+>
-Updates to this specification will not introduce message syntax that, when parsed according to earlier versions of this specification, would produce syntax or data model errors.
+>> Updates to this specification will not introduce message syntax that,
+>> when parsed according to earlier versions of this specification,
+>> would produce syntax or data model errors.
-Such messages MAY produce errors when formatted according to an earlier version of this specification.
+>> Such messages MAY produce errors when formatted
+>> according to an earlier version of this specification.

 From version 2.0, MessageFormat will only reserve, define, or require function names or function option names